 SpectroQ

-is a highly sophisticated and trend-setting combined imaging and dynamic light scattering (DLS) plate hotel system.
-The fully automated DLS capability extends the application spectrum of the system far beyond the state-of-the-art imaging systems.
-Usually, hotel systems are dedicated imagers and can be used exclusively for imaging purposes, mainly for protein crystal finding and identification.
-In contrast, SpectroQ enables the very fundamental DLS analytics in combination with the fully automated hotel, providing a new application field for hotel systems in general.
-Because of that, it can be applied to a variety of applications including analysis of samples during preparation and quality evaluation.
-These capabilities are therefore not just providing a more comfortable workflow at the very last step of imaging crystals but provide new and highly advanced analytical possibilities.
+is a highly sophisticated and advanced combined imaging and dynamic light scattering (DLS) plate hotel system.
+The fully automated DLS capability extends the application range of the system far beyond state-of-the-art imaging systems.
+Typically, hotel systems are dedicated imagers and can only be used for imaging purposes, mainly for the detection and identification of protein crystals.
+In contrast, SpectroQ enables in plate DLS analysis in combination with the fully automated hotel, opening up a new field of application for hotel systems in general.
+It can therefore be used for a wide range of applications, including sample analysis during preparation and quality assessment.
+These capabilities therefore not only provide a more convenient workflow in the final step of crystal imaging, but also offer new and advanced analytical possibilities.

 Automated Plate Imaging

-The SpectroQ combines storage and processing of samples in standard crystallization plates under temperature-controlled conditions.
-Plate processing comprises two major functions, imaging and dynamic light scattering (DLS).
+The SpectroQ combines the storage and processing of samples in standard crystallisation plates under temperature controlled conditions.
+Plate processing comprises two main functions, imaging and dynamic light scattering (DLS).

 Sizing and Long term Stability